mitchelconstantin/steam-comparison-tool/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  >  Steam Account Viewer

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > For gamers that want to see all of their steam profile stats (and maybe compare it to their friends, or set goals for themselves?)

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > Steam Account Viewer lets you view your steam account information in realtime

 ## Problem ##
   > Describe the problem your product solves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.